OpenDSA/OpenDSA/RST/en/Blockchain/Blocks.rst

 multiple members of the community.
 These members are sometimes referred to as "nodes" in a network.

-A :term:`Full Node` contains a complete record of every block, including all transactions stored within each block.
+A :term:`Full Node` contains the entire blockchain and it's contents.
-This means storing the entire blockchain and all transactions, which as we mentioned is hundreds of gigabytes of data in the case of Bitcoin.
+This includes a complete record of every block, including all transactions stored within each block, which as we mentioned is hundreds of gigabytes of data in the case of Bitcoin.
 A full node has the ability to inspect the validity of the consistency of the blockchain, and therefore can also assess the validity of new blocks proposed to be appended to the blockchain.